groovybits/rsllm/README.md

 ### Prerequisites

 -   Ensure Rust and Cargo are installed.
 [Rust Installation Guide](https://www.rust-lang.org/tools/install).
--   MacOS system with an M1/M2/M3 ARM GPU.
+-   Ideally a MacOS system with an M1/M2/M3 ARM GPU.
+Nvidia may work, need someone to fix it up since I do not have Nvidia GPUs.
+-   NDI Library for OBS NDI streaming output.
+This is optional.

 ### Setup Guide